Skip to main content

 • To expect a regionally competitive price on housing accommodations.

-• To written/electronic copies of college housing rules and regulations, or individual building policies which govern individual and community standards.
+• To written/electronic copies of University housing rules and regulations, or individual building policies which govern individual and community standards.

 • To the respect and safety of personal property.